digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Iam user can be a member of up to 10 groups
 - IAM Roles and Identity Federation fix for above

-AWS Well-Architected Framework, Cost Optimization
+AWS The Well Architected Framework, Cost Optimization

 ### <ins>DENY ALLOW DENY</ins>